33Cerberus/CurrencyBot/README.md

 # CurrencyBot

-A Telegram bot that shows real-time currency exchange rates against UAH, using data from the Monobank public API.
-Built with inline keyboards for a clean, spam-free chat experience.
+A Telegram bot that shows exchange rates from the Monobank public API.
+Browse over a hundred currencies against the hryvnia, subscribe to the ones you care about, and get updates pushed to you automatically.

 ## Features

-- Inline keyboard menu — select a currency (USD, EUR, PLN, GBP) with a single tap
+- **Full currency list** — every currency Monobank quotes against UAH, loaded from the API rather than hardcoded, with a paginated inline keyboard
-- Real-time exchange rates (buy/sell or cross rate) fetched from Monobank's public API
+- **Live rates** — buy/sell where the bank quotes both, cross rate otherwise
-- Rate subscriptions — subscribe to a currency and receive periodic updates automatically
+- **Subscriptions** — subscribe to a currency with a single toggle button and receive periodic updates
-- Rate history — every rate change is stored, with a menu to view the last 5 recorded changes per currency
+- **Rate history** — the last recorded changes for any currency, shared across all users
-- Response caching — API responses are cached to stay within Monobank's rate limit
+- **Change-only storage** — a rate is written to history only when it actually moves, so the history reflects real movements rather than poll counts
-- Automatic retry logic if the API is temporarily unavailable
+- **Response caching** — API responses are cached in SQLite to stay well within Monobank's rate limit
-- Resilient background worker — a failed delivery to one subscriber never stops the rest
+- **Resilient background worker** — a failed delivery to one subscriber never stops the rest, and a failed cycle never kills the task
-- Clean UX — messages are edited in place instead of sending new ones
+- **Clean UX** — messages are edited in place instead of piling up in the chat

 ## Tech Stack

 - Python 3.12+
 - [aiogram 3.x](https://docs.aiogram.dev/) — async Telegram Bot framework
 - [httpx](https://www.python-httpx.org/) — async HTTP client
-- SQLite — local storage for rate history, subscriptions, and the API cache
+- SQLite — rate history, subscriptions, and the API response cache
 - python-dotenv — environment variable management

 ## Setup